JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Use style.css for standard items, ie class="helpMessage"
     - Standardize date format shown - as selected by the user, stored as settings
     - Consider highlight of selected row in Snapshots.
 If good, apply to all Grids.
 Better:   consider a GRID-COMPONENT ...
     -Accelator keys: accesskey="h".
 Make consistent approach for all, taking into account that browser has own set.
 Try to make it dynamic, ie use can define it!
     - Consider Zoom - can use scale(0.6) from CSS, but then need to properly understand layout of main page.
 Also, Google, etc already has a zoom, so what's the point.
 Remove from menu if not needed
+    - make Palette button sizes dynamic - small, medium, large, and make this a user setting.
+Make sure container is also sized dynamically.

     Testing:
     --------